piis3/sonos-buttons/README.md

 ['RINCON_XXXXXXXXXXXX']
 ```

-Set the SONOS_UID constant in `sonos_buttons.cpp` to the sonos player UID you want to contro and while you're there, set your wifi credentials
+Set the SONOS_UID constant in `sonos_buttons.cpp` to the sonos player UID you want to control and while you're there set the
-to the SSID and PASSWORD macros.
+SSID and PASSWORD macros to your WiFi credentials..

 You'll also need an ESP32 development environment setup: see [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp.html#installing-the-toolchain) too.